damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 The following points need to be covered for any team member:

-1. Final Pay: "your final check (or invoice period) is for the pay period of X and includes X days of pay”.
+1. Final Pay: "Your final check (or invoice period) is for the pay period of X and includes X days of pay.”
-1. Company Property: “please return all property as explained in the handbook, also please delete GitLab’s email connection from your phone”.
+1. Company Property: “Please return all property as explained in the handbook, also please delete GitLab’s email connection from your phone.”
-1. Business Expenses: “please create your final expense report to Expensify (for employees), OR, please file any outstanding expenses with your final invoice (for contractors), so these can be reimbursed to you in a timely manner”.
+1. Business Expenses: “You should create your final expense report in Expensify (for employees) OR, file any outstanding expenses with your final invoice (for contractors), so these can be reimbursed to you in a timely manner.”
-1. Confidentiality and Non-Disclosure: “we know you are a professional, please keep in mind the agreement you signed when you were hired”.
+1. Confidentiality and Non-Disclosure: “We expect that you will be professional, please keep in mind the agreement you signed when you were hired.”

 The following points need to be covered for US-based employees:

-1. COBRA: “your benefits will cease on last day of the month you are eligible for Consolidated Omnibus Budget Reconciliation Act (“COBRA”), the carrier (TriNet) has been notified and the carrier will send out the paperwork to your home address on file”.
+1. COBRA: “Your benefits will cease on last day of the month you are eligible for Consolidated Omnibus Budget Reconciliation Act (“COBRA”), the carrier (TriNet) has been notified and the carrier will send out the paperwork to your home address on file”.
 1. PPACA: "You may also be eligible under the Patient Protection and Affordable Care Act (“PPACA”) for subsidized health care options via the marketplace.
 If you are interested it is important that you sign up with the market place well before the 15th of the month to have coverage for the following month”.
-1. HIPAA: " under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), if you need a certificate of credible coverage please download it from your current carrier's online portal or request it from TriNet”.
+1. HIPAA: "Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), if you need a certificate of credible coverage please download it from your current carrier's online portal or request it from TriNet”.
-1. Unemployment insurance: "it is up to your state's labor agency (in CA: EDD) to decide if you are eligible for unemployment insurance”.
+1. Unemployment insurance: "It is up to your state's labor agency (in CA: EDD) to decide if you are eligible for unemployment insurance”.
-1. Please remember to keep TriNet informed if you move I want to be sure your W-2 gets to you at the end of the year.
-You may also contact X at GitLab (provide phone number and email address) with any other questions that you may have" (consider inviting them to contact you at anytime for any reason)
+1. Please remember to keep TriNet informed if you move.
+We want to be sure you receive applicable tax documents at the end of the year.
+You may also contact X at GitLab (provide phone number and email address) with any other questions you might think of." (consider inviting them to contact you at anytime for any reason)

 ### Sample termination memo